pmitros/Science-Fallacies/review.md

   administrators, conference organizers, reviewers, and other participants in the system.

-For people unfamiliar with the review process, I attach a sample set of reviews from a paper about deployment of a MOOC recommender system submitted to an IEEE conference.
+For participants unfamiliar with the review process, I attach a sample set of reviews from a paper about deployment of a MOOC recommender system submitted to an IEEE conference.

     ----------------------- REVIEW 1 ---------------------
     PAPER: 184